 Electrical and Computer Engineering

 The department has a limited number of both teaching and research assistantships available.
-These assistantships provide a monthly salary during the academic year, a waiver of graduate tuition during the academic year and summer, but do not cover the minimal activity fee.
+These assistantships provide a monthly salary during the academic year.
+In addition to the stipend, graduate assistants receive a graduate tuition waiver.
+Tuition waivers cover base tuition for NDSU graduate credits only.
+Students are responsible for differential tuition, student fees, and tuition for non-graduate level credits taken or Cooperative Education credits.
 In addition, there are opportunities, both in the department and on the campus, to perform part-time work as graders, teachers, tutors, and consultants.
 These assistantships are awarded on a competitive basis -- typically at the time of admission for fall semester.

 Master of Engineering and Master of Science